remzikocak/laravel-options/README.md

 ]);
 ```

-The Optiongroups and Options are in a Many to Many relationship.
-Groups can have many Options and Options can belong to many Groups.
+Option groups and options have a many-to-many relationship.
+Groups can have many options, and options can belong to many groups.
+Understanding this relationship is essential for displaying them in your backend panel.

-This can help you at displaying it in your Backend Panel.

 For assignment, use the following:
 ``` php